Bickerstaff Brainstem Encephalitis – Rebecca’s Story

 Despite all that happened to me, I feel like a perfectly normal 31-year-old!

 I hope this helps others who are currently facing or recovering from BBE.
 The emotional side of recovery has been the hardest bit for me, as you do worry about recurrences.
-I have, at times, been very upset about what happened to me; however, mostly now I feel incredibly grateful for the care I received and relieved that I have done so well despite the trauma I went through.
-Two and a half years on, I’ve overcome my fear of travelling again, even managed to do challenging hikes in Canada on another sabbatical!
-So please do believe, it does get better.
+I have at times been very upset about what happened to me; however, mostly now I feel incredibly grateful for the care I received and relieved that I have done so well despite the trauma I went through.
+Two and a half years on, I’ve managed to do challenging hikes in Canada on another sabbatical!
+So please do believe it does get better.

 Story published September 2025